Groups and Inverse Semigroups in Lambda Calculus: Related and further work

-The minimum group congruence $\sigma_S$ of an $F$-inverse semigroup $S$ collapses all the idempotents in the $\sigma_{S}$-class of the unit $1 \in S$.
-Thus, every $t \in S$ becomes invertible modulo $\sigma_S$ with inverse $t^*$.
-Since maximal elements are canonical representatives of $\sigma_S$-equivalence classes, they form a group under the product defined as $t\cdot u= (tu)^{\mathfrak m}$ for all maximal elements $t$ and $u$.
-This group is isomorphic to $S /\sigma_S$ by virtue of Lemma \ref{lem:max}.
-It is natural to wonder what the relation $\sigma_S$ corresponds to in the $\lambda$-calculus.
+Proposition \ref{prop:key} is central to determining invertible elements modulo $\lambda$-theories.
+In a $F$-inverse monoid $S$, the minimum group congruence $\sigma_S$ collapses all idempotents in the $\sigma_S$-class of the unit $1$, so every $t \in S$ becomes invertible modulo $\sigma_S$ with inverse $t^*$.
+Since maximal elements are canonical representatives of $\sigma_S$-classes, they form a group under $t \cdot u = (tu)^{\mathfrak m}$, which is isomorphic to $S/\sigma_S$ by Lemma \ref{lem:max}.
+It is then natural to ask what $\sigma_S$ corresponds to in the $\lambda$-calculus.